File sharing: File sync and sharing services

 Cloud-based file syncing and sharing services implement automated file transfers by updating files from a dedicated sharing directory on each user's networked devices.
 Files placed in this folder also are typically accessible through a website and mobile app and can be easily shared with other users for viewing or collaboration.
 Such services have become popular via consumer-oriented file hosting services such as Dropbox and Google Drive.
 With the rising need of sharing big files online easily, new open access sharing platforms have appeared, adding even more services to their core business (cloud storage, multi-device synchronization, online collaboration), such as ShareFile, Tresorit, WeTransfer, Smash or Hightail.

+Private file sharing

+In addition to public cloud services and external sharing platforms, file sharing can also be implemented within a private organizational environment.
+Private file sharing systems are typically deployed on internal networks or dedicated infrastructure, where file access is provided by file servers or network-attached storage devices.

+Such systems generally include user authentication and access control mechanisms, allowing files to be accessed only by authorized users.
+Compared with public sharing platforms, private file sharing places greater emphasis on data ownership, administrative control, and internal collaboration, and is commonly used in enterprise, educational, and research settings.

 rsync is a more traditional program released in 1996 which synchronizes files on a direct machine-to-machine basis.

 Data synchronization in general can use other approaches to share files, such as distributed file systems, version control, or mirrors.

 Academic file sharing

 In addition to file sharing for the purposes of entertainment, academic file sharing has become a topic of increasing concern, as it is deemed to be a violation of academic integrity at many schools.
 Academic file sharing by companies such as Chegg and Course Hero has become a point of particular controversy in recent years.
 This has led some institutions to provide explicit guidance to students and faculty regarding academic integrity expectations relating to academic file sharing.